aeither/arcwise/README.md

 - Passkey-based authentication eliminating seed phrase management
 - Gasless transfers on supported networks
 - Social integration via Farcaster for user-friendly addressing

+## Building on Arc: Feedback & Learnings

+### Problems Encountered

+**Wallets:**
+- Wallets don't deploy immediately to all chains—had to figure out actions and wait times for wallets to be enabled on different chains

+**Gateway:**
+- UX heavily influenced by finality times—on Ethereum very slow, on Arc it's fast for funds to be available

+**Bridge Kit:**
+- Could be more compatible with Circle ecosystem—no guide or documentation on how to implement Bridge Kit with Wallets for cross-chain gasless in-app wallet experience

+**Arc:**
+- Some confusion around implementation details, for instance USDC decimals

+### Tools & Features We Wish Arc Had

+- Easier Bridge Kit compatibility with Wallets for seamless integration
+- Instant currency arrival on destination for unified balance with Gateway
+- Lower transaction costs—Arc could be cheaper, not much better in tx cost compared to ETH L2s

+### General Feedback

+**Documentation:**
+- Docs are good overall

+**Circle Passkeys:**
+- Problem with Circle passkeys domain configuration—can only set one domain, need ability to set multiple domains for multiple projects

+### Bridge Kit Feature Requests

+- Support for other major L1s like Sui, Aptos, Near
+- Bebop-like functionality: multiple chain to one chain or one chain to multiple chain in a single bridge transaction

 ## Setup